 Ugh… Lunch count.
 I can never remember to do it.
 That and taking my attendance.
 Can’t there be a lunch count and attendance fairy that comes to my room each morning and does it for me?
 Can’t I just teach?!

 Maybe I can hire a 6th grader to come do it for me.
 Yes, we have 6th graders at our elementary school.
 Don’t even get me started.
-Most of those 11 and 12 year olds should be no where near my precious 6 year olds.
+Most of those 11 and 12 year olds should be no where near my sweet 6 year olds.
 They are a different breed and bless all of you teachers out there who teach anything with raging hormones.
 Give me tying shoes and loose teeth and bandaids making everything all better any day.

 I am here today to share with you how I manage lunch choice for my students.
 In the past, we were not asked to have our students make a choice between the lunch menu options.
 We simply counted how many students were buying, and we sent that number on to the cafeteria.